BIDS/repro-case-studies/case-studies/akrause.md

 ##### Key tools

 The RStudio integrated development environment (IDE) and their related Shiny Apps (interactive web applications) have been a huge help in our reproducible research.
 If you are an R programmer and want to share your visualizations with non-programmers, we highly recommend these tools from RStudio.
 Using the IDE allows for easier navigation between multiple scripts, reviewing a history of plots and offering a view of all objects in the current computing environment.

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+"Reproducibility" means that a subsequent interested party can openly access the data, code, analytical workflow and data provenance to re-create the research (and ideally produce identical results) WITHOUT consulting the original researcher(s).
+In this context, "reproducibility" can facilitate the verification of results from a given research project and also accelerate new research discoveries by providing reproducible modules that can be applied in other settings and/or for other purposes.

 ##### General questions about reproducibility

-*Please provide short answers (a few sentences each) to these general questions about reproducibility and scientific research.
-Rough ideas are appropriate here, as these will not be published with the case study.
-Please feel free to answer all or only some of these questions.*

 1) Why do you think that reproducibility in your domain is important?